banyudu/npm-migrate-all/README.md

 ## Known issues

-`npm-migrate-all` will try its best to migrate the package as it is, means that packages' dist-tag and shasum will keep unchanged in most cases.
-However, this is impossible when package's `package.json` file contains `publishConfig.registry` field.
+`npm-migrate-all`` will make every effort to migrate the package as is, meaning that the package's dist-tag and shasum will remain unchanged in most cases.
+However, this becomes impossible when an unscoped package's package.json file contains the publishConfig.registry field.

 ```json
 {